idamakela/eCommmerceSite/README.md

 ## What

-This is going to be a mock e-commerce site leveraging state handling, error handling, and data fetching.
+This will be a mock full-stack e-commerce site leveraging state handling, error handling, and headless CMS.
 The motivation behind the project is to get an insight into e-commerce platforms and to better my understanding of the above-listed technologies which is a deep dive into Frontend Development.

 The tech stack I will be using is:
 - Next.js
 - Tailwind
+- TypeScript
+- Express
-- JavaScript
+- Nodemon
+- Headless CMS (Strapi or Contenful depending on their free version)
 - State management library (Zustand or Redux, and URL state handling)
 - Mock E-com store API [DummyJSON](https://github.com/Ovi/DummyJSON)
 - Toaster library for displaying fetching errors